JoeyDevelopedIt/Bamazon/README.md

 ## Overview

-In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this unit.
+This app is a digital storefront.

+The app will display the products in the stores inventory and then prompt users to buy products.

 The app will take in orders from customers and deplete stock from the store's inventory.
-As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
-./Screenshot Inventory.png